yokiizx/babel-plugin-log-shiny/README.md

     [
       "@babel/plugin-log-shiny",
       {
-        "icon": "whatever you want~ like 🔥，default is ⭐️" }
+        "prefix": "whatever you want~ like 🔥"
+      }
     ]
   ]